ablanco1950/Drone_Detection_RFDETRBase/README.md

 Drone_Detection_RFDETRBase

-Since you've noticed that Roboflow's RFDETRBase incorporates the drone class as an additional class, this drone detection program is presented.
+Since have been noticed that Roboflow's RFDETRBase incorporates the drone class as an additional class, this drone detection program is presented.

 Installation:

 Download the files to a directory on disk.
 Unzip the file with the test images (Test1).

-Since these are Roboflow utilities updated on August 16, 2025, which may cause incompatibilities with previous versions, it is recommended to create a new environment and install it.
+Since these are Roboflow utilities updated on August 16, 2025, which may cause incompatibilities with previous versions, it is recommended to create a new environment and install in  it.

 pip install supervision

 pip install rfdetr

 Run the test